 The FCC announced yesterday it will seek a $5.1 million fine for Jacob Wohl and Jack Burkman for a robocall scheme that flooded urban areas in Ohio and Midwest states with disinformation prior to the 2020 election in an effort to suppress voter turnout.

-The robocall states: “Mail-in voting sounds great, but did you know that if you vote by mail, your personal information will be part of a public database that will be used by police departments to track down old warrants and be used by credit card companies to collect outstanding debts?
-The CDC is even pushing to use records for mail-in voting to track people for mandatory vaccines.
-Don’t be finessed into giving your private information to the man, stay safe and beware of vote by mail.”
+Targeted to Black voters, the robocalls, one of which you can listen to below, said: “If you vote by mail, your personal information will be part of a public database that will be used by police departments to track down old warrants and be used for credit card companies to collect outstanding debts.
+The CDC (Centers for Disease Control) is even pushing to… track people for mandatory vaccines.”

 Similar robocalls were made in areas with “significant minority populations” in New York, Pennsylvania, Ohio, Michigan and Illinois.
 In all, the duo made more than 65,000 robocalls.
 Cuyahoga County prosecutors say at least 10% of those were targeted to Cleveland and East Cleveland.

 Ohio Attorney General Dave Yost's office assited with the investigation.

 "The two men were targeting Black voters in the 2020 election, attempting to suppress the Democratic vote with disinformation," Yost tweeted yesterday.
 "Their efforts failed.
 This fine will cripple them, and send a warning to others (right or left) about similar conduct."

 Wohl and Burkman were criminally indicted in Cuyahoga County and Detroit over the robocalls.
 The local case remains ongoing.